Kaaviyanak/FULL_ADDER_SUBTRACTOR/README.md

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.

-Developed by: Ryan David Prasad RegisterNumber: 24004080*/
+Developed by: KAAVIYAN.K

+RegisterNumber: 24006507*/

 **RTL Schematic**